 ΤempGUAi,d (in euros): The Guarantee provided by the User (i) to the Operator in relation to the specific Framework Agreement, and which is taken into account in calculating the User Temporary Net Position on Day (d) according to paragraph [3], less the part of the guarantee that has been forfeited or collected by the Operator by 13:00 hrs on Day (d) or with regard to which a procedure for reimbursement to the User (i) has been initiated, as specified in paragraph [7].

-TempGi,d (in euros): The User Temporary Minimum Guarantee Limit of the User (i) on Day (d) The User Temporary Minimum Guarantee Limit is calculated according to the mathematical formula in paragraph [2] of article [21D], in which the ΣGcapi,d term includes all Approved Applicationsfor capacity booking , the Reference Period of which falls within Day (d) and which have been concluded with the User by 13:00 on Day (d).
+TempGi,d (in euros): The User Temporary Minimum Guarantee Limit of the User (i) on Day (d) The User Temporary Minimum Guarantee Limit is calculated according to the mathematical formula in paragraph [2] of article [21D], in which the ΣGcapi,d term includes all Approved Applications for capacity booking , the Reference Period of which falls within Day (d) and which have been concluded with the User by 13:00 on Day (d).

 In the event that the Operator has entered into a Transmission Agreement and an LNG Agreement with this User, a User Temporary Net Position for the Transmission Agreement and a User Temporary Net Position for the LNG Agreement are calculated separately for that User.
 The User Temporary Net Position may be positive, negative or receive a zero value.